Orcas Island: Public services

 The Orcas Island School District operates three schools on a single campus: Orcas Island Elementary School housed in the island's historic Nellie S. Milton school building; Orcas Island Middle School; and Orcas Island High School.
 All of the island's public schools are located in Eastsound.

 The Orcas Island Public Library is located in Eastsound and serves a population of approximately 6,000 card holders.
 The Orcas Island Library District is a junior-taxing district that funds the Orcas Island Public Library's operating budget through property taxes.
 The annual Library Fair sells books donated by Orcas Island residents and visitors, the proceeds of which are donated back to the Library's operating budget.

 In 2018 Orcas Island Voters approved the creation of San Juan County Public Hospital District #3 (OIHCD) and later elected five Commissioners to the board.
 OIHCD funds local health care services ensuring care services to locals.

 Parks

 Village Green

 The Village Green is located in the center of Eastsound village.
-The Village Green, with an expansive lawn and shade trees, picnic tables and outdoor performance stage, is the site of community gatherings, music performances, and the weekly farmer’s market.

 Buck Park

-Buck Park is located just north of the school on Mt.
+Buck Park is just north of the school on Mt.
 Baker Road.
-The park includes a world-class skateboard park, tennis courts, pickleball courts, baseball/softball and ultimate frisbee fields, soccer pitch, sand volleyball court, a fenced dog off-leash area, a new state-of-the-art running track, and the hub to a network of running trails and walking paths through the Eastsound area.